w-duffy/w-duffy/README.md

 * 💿 Take a look at my portfolio [here].
 * 🔭 I’m currently adjusting responsive web design for all my projects.
 * 🥅 My goal is to always be learning more!
+* 💬 Let me know if you have any questions, I'm happy to help.
 * 📫 [Let's connect!](https://www.linkedin.com/in/will-duffy-a46a7a8a/)
 <br>
 <br>